-Sydney, Australia’s buzzing city filled with culture, adventure, plenty of sun, and good times.
-One thing Sydney is also famous for however is its array of wonderful food from all over the world.
+Sydney – Australia’s buzzing city filled with culture, adventure, plenty of sun, and good times.
+Another thing that Sydney is also famous for however, is its diverse dining scene, which showcases wonderful food from all over the world.

 Offering 250 different types of wine from classic to contemporary, Ragazzi highlights the authentic Italian art of winemaking whilst also paying recognition to the growing use of native Italian variations used in Australia.